 Mini-pills contain only progestin.
 They prevent pregnancy by thickening your cervical mucus and thinning the lining of the uterus.
 Some mini-pills suppress ovulation, but that’s not the main way they work.
 The mini-pill was developed for women who are sensitive to estrogen.
 It has the same failure rate as the combo pill—about one in 10.

 Mini-pill names: Camila, Errin, Jolivette, and Mircronor.

 Benefits: The mini-pill is safe for women who are at risk of heart disease or strokes, or are heavy smokers.
 It’s also safe for breastfeeding women.

 Inactive pills: Unlike the combo pill formulas, every mini-pill in your pack is active.
 Take one every single day, at about the same time each day.
-(Again, Bedsider can text or email you handy birth control reminders.
-To sign up, text MyBC to 42-411 or use the reminders page.)
+(If you ever have trouble remembering, Bedsider's app can help.)

 Popular pill-related questions

 Can I use the pill to have my period less often, or to skip a month once in a while?